Skip to main content

 Law of Reflection

-The visible spectrum is the portion of the electromagnetic spectrum that is visible to the human eye, typically ranging from about 380 nm (violet) to 750 nm (red).
-Each color within this spectrum corresponds to a specific wavelength, with red light having the longest wavelength.
-Understanding the visible spectrum is crucial for analyzing how different colors of light are scattered and perceived.
+The visible light spectrum is the portion of the electromagnetic spectrum that is visible to the human eye, ranging from approximately 380 nm to 750 nm.
+It includes colors from violet to red, with violet having the shortest wavelength and red the longest.
+Understanding the spectrum is crucial for analyzing how different wavelengths scatter differently.

 Recommended video: